toddcf/toddcf-author/README.md

 - Remove Waypoints link from any pages that don't use it.
 - Link favicon.
 - Footer:
-  - Set all ABOUT links in footer, once those pages are ready.
+  - Relative links for:
+  - Bonus Content
+  - Email
+  - About
   - Test mobile responsiveness.
 - Nav:
   - Add nav to every page except INDEX.HTML.